Sir John Perceval, 1st Baronet

-Sir John Perceval, 1st Baronet (7 September 1629 – 1 November 1665) was a substantial landowner in Ireland.
+Sir John Perceval, 1st Baronet (7 September 1629 – 1 November 1665) was an Irish nobleman and landowner.
 He was knighted by Henry Cromwell for his services to the Commonwealth government of Ireland during the Interregnum.
 Shortly before the Restoration, he held the offices of Chief Prothonotary of the Common Pleas and Clerk of the Crown.
 After the Restoration, he was granted a baronetcy and given a full pardon for his activities during the Interregnum.
 He was appointed Privy Councillor to King Charles II, a Knight of the Shire for County Cork, and was a member of the Council of Trade.